Storrie, California

 Storrie is an unincorporated community and former census-designated place (CDP) in Plumas County, California, United States, and about 20 miles northeast of Lake Oroville.
 As of the 2010 Census, the CDP had a population of four.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.1 sqmi.
-None of the area is covered with water.
+According to the United States Census Bureau, the CDP has a total area of 0.1 sqmi, all land.

 Demographics

 Storrie first appeared as a census designated place in the 2000 U.S. census.
 It was deleted prior to the 2020 U.S. census.